Mesh-254/curios_shop/README.md

 1. Log in with admin credentials.
 2. Navigate to the admin dashboard using the URL `http://127.0.0.1:5000/admin`.

-## Contributing

-We welcome contributions to enhance the Curio Shop application.
-To contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.